BIOLOGIC EXTRACTIONS of INFECTED TEETH

 If a tooth is to be removed for any reason, we recommend certain steps to optimize post operative healing and bone/tissue regeneration.

-All teeth have a periodontal ligament.
-The periodontal ligament (abbreviated PDL) helps hold your teeth in place and functions like a shock absorber.
-When you bite down with force, the PDL protects your teeth from shattering by letting teeth compress a fraction of a millimeter (like a spring).
+All teeth have a periodontal ligament (PDL) composed of collagenous bundles, loose connective tissue, blood, lymph vessels, and nerves.
+The PDL helps hold the tooth in place and functions like a shock absorber.
+When you bite down and chew, the PDL protects the tooth from shattering by compressing a fraction of a millimeter like a spring.

 In an extraction, the PDL should be removed with the tooth as a preventive measure.